rust-windowing/winit/winit/src/changelog/unreleased.md

 - On macOS, fixed the scancode conversion for `IntlBackslash`.
 - On macOS, fixed redundant `SurfaceResized` event at window creation.
 - On macOS, don't panic on monitors with unknown bit-depths.
+- On Web, device events are emitted regardless of cursor type.